trunk-io/docs/check/configuration/supported/actionlint.md

 # Actionlint

-Actionlint is a linter for infra.
+Actionlint is a linter for GitHub.

 You can enable the Actionlint plugin with